-The Fund also has access to a $\pounds 0.5m$ overdraft facility for short-term cash needs (up to seven days).
+The Fund also has access to an overdraft facility for short-term cash needs (up to seven days).
 This facility is only used to meet timing differences on pension payments.
-As at 31 March 2018 the balance on this facility stood at $\pounds 0$ (31 March 2017: $\pounds 0$).
-As these borrowings are of a limited short-term nature, the Fund's exposure to credit risk is considered negligible.
+As at 31 March 2019 the balance on this facility stood at £0 (31 March 2018: £0).
+The Fund last used the overdraft facility in January 2019.